 - Every 40 seconds someone suffers a stroke.

 - Every 26 seconds someone suffers a heart attack.

-- 45% of heart attack victims are under the age of 45.
+- 45% of heart attack victims are under 45 years old.

-- 3 out 4 people (75%) over the age of 40 will experience a critical illness at some point in their future.
+- 3 out of 4 people (75%) over 40 will experience a critical illness at some point in their future.

-- 48% of mortgage foreclosures are the direct result of critical Illness (only 3% due to death).
+- 48% of foreclosures are the direct result of a critical illness (only 3% due to death).

-- 48% of businesses that fail, fail because of a critical illness.
+- 48% of companies that fail fail due to a critical illness.

 - 62% of bankruptcies are due to a critical illness.
 Of those bankruptcies, 75% of them had health insurance.

-- One in four cancer patients or their families said they used up all or most of their Retirement or savings to pay for treatment.
+- One in four cancer patients or their families said they exhausted all or most of their Withdrawal or savings to pay for treatment.

-- One in eight people with advanced cancer turned down recommended care because of cost.
+- One in eight people with advanced cancer refused the recommended care because of the cost.

-Chronic illness affects many people and can create additional expenses for a family.
+Chronic diseases affect many people and can generate additional expenses for a family.
 Some of these expenses may include:

-- Assisted Living Facility: For assisted living facilities the national monthly average is now $3,185, which translates into $38,220 annually.
+- Assisted living facilities: for assisted living facilities, the national monthly average is now $ 3,185, which translates to $ 38,220 per year.

-- Almost 75% of Americans agree that life insurance is the best way to protect survivors against the financial problems resulting from the premature death of a primary wage earner.
+- Almost 75% of Americans agree that life insurance is the best way to protect survivors from the financial problems that result from the premature death of an employee responsible for a family.

-- 37% of American homeowners do not have any kind of retirement savings account.
+- 37% of US homeowners do not have any type of retirement savings account.